BBA Online Summer Courses

 NOTE: Transient students must notify the Goizueta Registrar if they no longer plan to attend.

-- Cancel after May 16, 2023 for prorated tuition refund according to the refund schedule set by Student Financial Services
+Session 1: Cancel on or before May 19, 2026 for full tuition refund.
+Cancel after May 19, 2026 for prorated tuition refund according to the refund schedule set by Student Financial Services.

-Please note: Summer 2023 tuition adjustment dates will be set and released by Student Accounts and Billing Office this spring.
+Please note: Summer 2026 tuition adjustment dates will be set and released by Student Accounts and Billing Office later this spring.